LambdaTest/documentation/docs/rocketchat-integration-with-lambdatest.md

 **Step 3:** After the VM is launched and operable.
 You can perform testing on your web-app for finding bugs.
 If a bug gets revealed, then you need to click on the Bug icon from the left panel for capturing a screenshot of the same.

-**Step 4:** After clicking on “Mark as Bug” button a Teamwork specific form would open up.
+**Step 4:** After clicking on "Mark as Bug" button a Teamwork specific form would open up.
 Fill the fields as per your requirement.
 - Select which project should the ticket go under.
 - Set which Task List should the bug go under.
 - Set the priority of the issue.